Rays extend winning streak to 6, beat Marlins 7-2

 ST. PETERSBURG, Fla.
+(AP) — After getting a strong performance from Yonny Chirinos, the Tampa Bay Rays hope the right-hander can avoid the injured list.

-(AP) — Yonny Chirinos allowed one run in five innings before leaving with a hand injury and the Tampa Bay Rays beat the Miami Marlins 7-2 on Sunday to match their longest winning streak this season at six games.
+Chirinos allowed one run in five innings before leaving with a hand injury, and the Rays beat the Miami Marlins 7-2 on Sunday to match their longest winning streak this season at six games.

+“A little bit of concern,” Tampa Bay manager Kevin Cash said.
+“We’re going to get it checked out, for sure, and see how he bounces back tomorrow.
+Fingers, wrists, all those things are a little tricky.”

 Chirinos (9-5) gave up two hits but was pulled after 63 pitches due to right middle finger inflammation.
-Diego Castillo, Colin Poche and Andrew Kittredge finished a six-hitter.
+Cash said the problem first developed during the fourth inning.

+“Just felt a little uncomfortable on some pitches like the slider and the split,” Chirinos said through a translator.

+Tampa Bay already is without AL Cy Young Award winner Blake Snell (loose bodies in the left elbow) and Tyler Glasnow (right forearm strain).
+Both are expected to be sidelined into September.

-Mike Brosseau and Jesus Aguilar both homered and had two RBIs each for the Rays, who also won six in a row from May 25-30.
+Mike Brosseau and Jesús Aguilar both homered and had two RBIs each for the Rays, who also won six in a row from May 25-30.
+Tampa Bay has scored six or more runs in a team record seven straight games.

+“When our offense is clicking like that and our pitching is what it has been all year. we’re a tough team to beat,” Brosseau said.

 Brian Anderson homered for the Marlins, who have lost four of five and dropped to an NL-worst 42-67.